Arsenaultm90/School/Year 1/Semester 02/STAT 2507 - Introduction To Statistical Modelling I/Lecture 5 - The Algebra of Events, Counting Rules, Conditional Probability.md

 | Undergraduate | 10        | 40    | 20    |
 | Graduate      | 15        | 10    | 5     |

 A person is selected at random from this group.
-What is the probability the person
+What is the probability the person...
 Let $S$ be the set of all 100 students.

 (a) is an undergraduate student?